benshinnick/algorithm-contest/README.md

 | Greedy Best-first Search | weighted | does not guarentee the shortest path |
 | Depth-first Search | unweighted | does not gaurentee the shortest path |
 | Breadth-first-search | unweighted | gaurantees the shortest path for unweighted graphs |

+## Quick Note On Algorithm Implementations

+Not all algorithm implementations are fully optomized.
+For example, insertion sort swaps elements to insert a value into its correct index instead of shifting and then inserting the value.
+Because the project will never need to handle extremely large datasets, I often went with what I thought was the more visually responsive approach to a lot of these algorithms.

+## Functionality Reference

+TODO